 Rail companies can choose either relay-based or processor-based interlocking equipment for upgrading the system or combine both solutions.
 This is influenced by many factors, such as types of the old equipment, human resources, electrification points nearby, budget, and so on.
 To ease and accelerate the modernization of signaling, the company can use improved technological and human resources.
 Considering technologies, we advise you to pay attention to the following:

 - Internet of Things.
-Utilizing IoT solutions is the most convenient way to see what happens on the project.
+Utilizing Enterprise IoT solutions is the most convenient way to see what happens on the project.
 By installing various sensors on the equipment, rails, and trains, it is much easier to monitor technical status and avoid possible issues before they occur.
 The ultimate idea behind is to create a Digital Twin that can precisely reflect all the lines.

 - Simulation Software.
-From the stage of building the signaling infrastructure, design, and making calculations, simulation software can analyze all the possible scenarios within signaling to confirm the safety of the system.
+From the stage of building the signaling infrastructure, design, and making calculations, simulation software can analyze all the possible scenarios within signaling to confirm the safety of the rail signaling system.
 By connecting the simulator with the IoT solutions, companies can make the most accurate predictions, and, therefore, take the most relevant actions.

 - Remote Access.
 To accelerate the upgrading process, it is useful to set up remote access to software and database and control from the central computer.